 Your neighbor owns the tree.
 It is accepted law in all states that a tree whose trunk stands wholly on the land of one person belongs to that person.

-If the trunk stands partly on the land of two or more people, it is called a boundary tree, and in most cases it belongs to all the property owners.
-All the owners are responsible for caring for the tree, and one co-owner may not remove a healthy tree without the other owners' permission.
+If the trunk stands partly on the land of two or more people, it is called a boundary tree, and in most cases it belongs to all the property owners jointly.
+That means all the owners are responsible for caring for the tree, and one co-owner may not remove a healthy tree without the other owners' permission.
 As for who owns any fruit from the tree, however, that's another matter.

 Yes.
 The basic rule is that someone who cuts down, removes, or hurts a tree without permission owes the tree's owner money to compensate for the harm done.
-You can sue to enforce that right, but you probably won't have to, once you tell your neighbor what the law is.
+You can sue to enforce that right, but you hopefully won't have to, once you tell your neighbor what the law is.

 You can trim back branches to your property line, but that might not solve the problem if you're worried about the whole tree coming down.

 City governments often step in to take care of, or make the owner take care of, dangerous trees.
 Some cities have ordinances that prohibit maintaining any dangerous condition, including a hazardous tree, on private property.
 To enforce such an ordinance, the city can demand that the owner remove the tree or pay a fine.
 Some cities will even remove such a tree for the owner.

 You might also get help from a utility company, if the tree threatens its equipment.
 For example, a phone company will trim a tree that hangs menacingly over its lines.